jeremywrnr/open-remote/readme.md

     git open

-opens the first git remote. to open a specific remote, specify some part (or all) of the host name. for example:
+opens the first listed git remote. to open a specific remote, specify some of the remote or host name. for example:

     git open bit
     git open bucket
     git open bitbucket

-will all open the current repository's bitbucket remote in the browser.
+will all open the current repository's bitbucket remote in the browser. additionally, you can use the remote name to specify which URL to open:

+    git open origin

 ## about